 A Brief Look at The Philodendron Imperial Green’s History & Origin

-Although the species was first notably discovered in Florida in 1977, it’s widely believed that the philodendron imperial green is a cultivated variety of Philodendron Erubescens, from Columbia.
+Although the species was first notably discovered in Florida in 1977, it’s widely believed that the Philodendron Imperial Green is a cultivated variety of Philodendron Erubescens, from Columbia.

-Philodendron Imperial Green Care Guide (A-Z)
+Philodendron Imperial Green Care

-You’ll be glad to know that keeping a Philodendron Imperial Green isn’t difficult!
+Care Difficulty: Easy, beginner-friendly.
+Keeping a Philodendron Imperial Green isn’t difficult!
 There are far more ‘picky’ and ‘demanding’ plants out there to have in your collection.

 🌱 How Much Light Does My Imperial Green Really Need?

 200FC is the absolute minimum, anything less than this and you’ll see severely stunted growth, not to mention have a miserable plant on your hands.